 - Local Housing Strategy

 - Housing Needs Assessments

 - Strategic Housing Investment Plans

 - Strategy Development & Funding Plans

 - Developments in local markets

 - Demographics, and

 - Community Regeneration Plans.

+- Housing to 2040

-Compliance with Regulatory Standards & Legislation:
+5.0 Compliance with Regulatory Standards & Legislation

 The Scottish Government's Scottish Social Housing Charter sets out the standards and outcomes that an RSLs should achieve in the delivery of services to tenants and others.